 can also be used to create spectacular dressers,

-bed frames, bookcases and porch swings, too?
+, bookcases and porch swings, too?

 Rhea loves using these salvaged pieces of lumber

 to make furniture like you've never seen before -